wallarm/product-documentation/docs/latest/about-wallarm/api-discovery.md

 * API endpoints
 * Request methods (GET, POST, and others)
-* Required and optional GET, POST, and header parameters including:
+* Required and optional GET, POST, and header parameters of requests and responses including:
     * [Type/format](#parameter-types-and-formats) of data sent in each parameter
     * Presence and type of sensitive data (PII) transmitted by the parameter: